Expressive personalisation of Consumer Products through Dance

 Project partners: Candoco Dance Company, Remap

-Project start date 1 April 2023 – 30 September 2024
+Project start date 1 April 2023 – 30 September 2024 (extended to run until January 2025)

-Introduction blog,
+Introduction blog

 This project sits within Horizon’s Consumer Products Campaign